apache/asterixdb/asterix-doc/src/site/markdown/install.md

 ##### Backup Command #####

-In an undesirable event of data loss either due to a disk/system failure or accidental execution of a DDL statement (drop dataverse/dataset), you may need to recover the lost data.
 The backup command allows you to take a backup of the data stored with an ASTERIX instance.
 The backup can be taken on the local file system or on an HDFS instance.
 In either case, the snapshots are stored under a backup directory.
 You need to make sure the backup directory has appropriate read/write permissions.
 Configuring settings for backup can be found inside the Managix's configuration file located at `$MANAGIX_HOME/conf/managix-conf.xml`.

 *Configuring backup on the local file system*